gustavoromerobenitez/artifact-registry-helm-chart-synchronizer/README.md

 It then reads a YAML configuration file that must be passed as an argument, which details a series of Helm charts to be pulled, their source locations and destination repositories within Artifact Registry.

-The scripts accepts a second optional argument to define the level of parallelism.
+The script accepts a second optional argument to define the level of parallelism.
 It is either the number of Helm charts in the file or 10, whichever is lowest.

+## SAST Tools included

+### Trivy CLI

+### Checkov

 ### Testing Python Application locally